vidhyasrinivasan65/parksg/assessment.md

 ## Q6.
 Scale it to thirty people.

-Thirty people each holding their own boundary, none able to see the others', is not thirty times my weekend — it is a situation where my `LotType` bug ships, because the person who would have caught it is looking at their own screen.
+Thirty people each holding their own boundary, none able to see the others', is not thirty times my weekend, it is a situation where my `LotType` bug ships, because the person who would have caught it is looking at their own screen.

 The specific danger is that the failure is invisible.
 My app would have passed every